Bruschetta is easily my all-time favorite appetizer!! Fresh juicy tomatoes, basil, and seasonings are piled high on garlic’d bread!

-When we were traveling around Italy I think we started every meal with an appetizer of bruschetta and over the years I’ve recreated the perfect bruschetta recipe.
+When we were traveling around Italy I think we started every meal with an appetizer of bruschetta and over the years I’ve recreated what I could call the best bruschetta recipe.
 It just takes us back to those little restaurants in Italy we miss so much.
-My husband and I often end up grabbing a bottle of wine and a loaf of bread on the deck and calling it dinner.

 What is Bruschetta?